 With the introduction of Splunk Enterprise 9.0, Splunk has changed the language used for certain directories in indexer-clustering.
-Let’s explore how this works in practice.
+Therefore, let’s explore how this works in practice.

 Some history and background

-In versions of Splunk prior to 9.0, the configurations that would be sent to the indexers would be stored in the $SPLUNK_HOME/etc/master-apps directory on the cluster manager.
+In versions of Splunk prior to 9.0, the configurations sent to the indexers would be stored in the $SPLUNK_HOME/etc/master-apps directory on the cluster manager.
 Configurations pushed to pre-9.0 indexers would end up in the $SPLUNK_HOME/etc/slave-apps directory.
 This changes with the Splunk Enterprise 9.0 release.

 There are now two possible locations for storing apps on a cluster-manager: master-apps and manager-apps.
 The manager-apps location is the preferred location for new installs, and the master-apps directory is maintained for backwards compatibility.
-Only one of these locations can be used at a time.
+Note that you can use only one of these locations at a time.

 On Splunk Enterprise 9.0 indexers, apps received from a cluster manager will end up in the $SPLUNK_HOME/etc/peer-apps directory.
 This change is automatic and is only managed by the cluster manager, so there shouldn’t be anything you need to account for when upgrading to Splunk 9.0.

-However, since the choice of location for apps on the CM is something that’s user controlled, I had to find out: what happens if someone were to attempt to push configuration from the wrong location?
+However, since the choice of location for apps on the CM is something that the user controls, I had to find out: what happens if someone were to attempt to push configuration from the wrong location?